Food and Agricultural Education Act

 1. Formulation and supervision of FAE policies, laws, and regulations.

-2. Research into and promotion of FAE work.
+2. Research and promotion of FAE work.

-3. Planning and supervision of national-level FAE.
+3. Planning and supervision of national FAE.

 Article 6

-3. Awareness-raising and promotion of local FAE.
+3. Promotion and dissemination of local FAE.

 5. Other matters related to the promotion and development of local FAE.